llvdl/conventionalcommits.org/index.md

 5. A description MUST immediately follow the type/scope prefix.
 The description is a short description of the code changes, e.g., _fix: array parsing issue when multiple spaces were contained in string._
 6. A longer commit body MAY be provided after the short description, providing additional contextual information about the code changes.
 The body MUST begin one blank line after the description.
+7. The description and commit body SHOULD be written in [imperative](https://en.wikipedia.org/wiki/Imperative_mood) present tense.
-7. A footer MAY be provided one blank line after the body (or after the description if body is missing).
+8. A footer MAY be provided one blank line after the body (or after the description if body is missing).
   The footer SHOULD contain additional issue references about the code changes (such as the issues it fixes, e.g.,`Fixes #13`).
-8. Breaking changes MUST be indicated at the very beginning of the footer or body section of a commit.
+9. Breaking changes MUST be indicated at the very beginning of the footer or body section of a commit.
 A breaking change MUST consist of the uppercase text `BREAKING CHANGE`, followed by a colon and a space.
-9. A description MUST be provided after the `BREAKING CHANGE: `, describing what has changed about the API, e.g., _BREAKING CHANGE: environment variables now take precedence over config files._
+10. A description MUST be provided after the `BREAKING CHANGE: `, describing what has changed about the API, e.g., _BREAKING CHANGE: environment variables now take precedence over config files._
-10. The footer MUST only contain `BREAKING CHANGE`, external links, issue references, and other meta-information.
+11. The footer MUST only contain `BREAKING CHANGE`, external links, issue references, and other meta-information.
-11. Types other than `feat` and `fix` MAY be used in your commit messages.
+12. Types other than `feat` and `fix` MAY be used in your commit messages.

 ## Why Use Conventional Commits